Mobile apps have become such a familiar part of life that there is an app for just about everything. And hiking is no exception.

 Avenza Maps is a mobile map app that allows you to download maps for offline use on iOS or Android smartphone or tablet.
 Your device’s built-in GPS will track your location on any map, plot locations and photos, measure distance and area, and more.
 You can browse and purchase additional maps from all over the world through the Avenza Map Store.

 SkyView is for those who are interested in knowing what’s above your head when you are out and about during the night, camping or not.
 If you aren’t sure you want to spend the $2.99AUD then try out the free ‘lite’ version first and see how you go.
 At over 1.7 million downloads for the paid app, and over 9 million downloads for the free app worldwide they must be doing something right.

-Guthook Guides (also known as Atlas Guides) was started by a couple of thru-hikers who hiked the Pacific Crest Trail (USA) together in 2010.
+Far Out Guides (formerly known as Guthook Guides) was started by a couple of thru-hikers who hiked the Pacific Crest Trail (USA) together in 2010.
 Since then this app has grown to encompass a number of well known trails worldwide including a number of trails in Australia.

-Cost: $69.99 for comprehensive set of Australia/New Zealand hikes
+Cost: USD $44.99 for comprehensive set of Australia/New Zealand hikes

 PeakFinder does what its name says and identifies over 350,000 mountain and hills worldwide.
 Most of us will be able to identify the main mountains and hills in our local area but often we struggle to identify the secondary peaks.
 In addition when we travel to a new area we tend to be travelling blind; enter the PeakFinder app.